shenhuiying2017/azure-docs.es-es/articles/resource-group-create-service-principal-portal.md

 <properties
-   pageTitle="Creación de entidad de servicio en el portal | Microsoft Azure" description="Describe cómo crear una nueva aplicación de Active Directory y una entidad de servicio que puede utilizarse con el control de acceso basado en roles en el Administrador de recursos de Azure para administrar el acceso a los recursos." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Create service principal in portal | Microsoft Azure" description="Describes how to create a new Active Directory application and service principal that can be used with the role-based access control in Azure Resource Manager to manage access to resources." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"